gadicc/meteor-react-container-efficiency/README.md

 ### GadiCreateContainer

-I wanted to show that there's really no reason we can't do this in React so I might a super quick example, obviously it's nothing fancy.
+I wanted to show that there's really no reason we can't do this in React so I made a super quick example, obviously it's nothing fancy.

 I also prefer the HOC pattern, so just modified it slightly like this: